codepath/android_guides/Consuming-APIs-with-Retrofit.md

     void createUser(@Body User user, Callback<User> cb);
 }
 ```

+Notice that each endpoint specifies an annotation of the HTTP method (GET, POST, etc.) and method that will be used to dispatch the network call.
+Note that the parameters of this method can contain either `@Path` or `@Query` annotations on the parameters.  `@Path` is essentially used to do variable substitution for the API endpoint (i.e. `{username}` will correspond to the username parameter.  `@Query` specifies the query key name with the value corresponding to the value of that annotated parameter.

+Note also that the last parameter is a `Callback` type.
+When this type is specified, Retrofit will dispatch the task asynchronously.
+Unlike OkHttp, which is what the library uses, the callback is dispatched on the [main thread](http://stackoverflow.com/questions/21006807/does-retrofit-make-network-calls-on-main-thread/21010181#21010181), allowing updates to the UI.

 Check out the [retrofit docs](http://square.github.io/retrofit/) for additional features available while defining the endpoints.